warmana/cloudant-docs-fork/source/includes/api/_replication.md

 ### Replication document format

-<aside class="warning">You must use the *full* URL when specifying the source and target databases in a replication document.</aside>
+<aside class="warning" role="complementary" aria-label="usefullurl">You must use the *full* URL when specifying the source and target databases in a replication document.</aside>

 The format of the document used to describe a replication is as follows: